 Schedule a visa interview

-Make an appointment for a visa interview at the embassy / consulate / Visa Application Center of the country you wish to visit in the Schengen Zone.
-In some countries, you will have to appoint the interview through the website of the body in charge of applications’ admission.
-In others, you will have to show up in person at the facilities of this body, and make the appointment.
+Make an appointment for a visa interview at the embassy/consulate/ Visa Application Center of the Schengen country you wish to visit.
+In some countries, you will have to appoint the interview online meanwhile in others, you will have to show up in person at the facilities of this body, and make the appointment.

-Mark the day of your appointment on your calendar, and prepare for it.
-Have all your documents ready and organized prior to this day.
+Have all your documents ready and organized prior to the day of your interview.
 On the day of the interview, show up at the embassy on time.
 Take care to wear responsibly.
 Do not wear something too shiny or eye-catching, but rather something quite in the middle of formal and informal clothes.
 Try not to be nervous, and answer all of the questions you are asked.

 Provide Biometric Data